MaterializeInc/materialize/test/version-consistency/README.md

 ## Test explain plans

-Use `--test-explain` to test explain plans.
+Use `--output-query-mode=EXPLAIN` or `--output-query-mode=EXPLAIN_PHYSICAL` to test explain plans.
 You might want to set `--avoid-expressions-expecting-db-error` and reduce the number of columns per query with `--max-cols-per-query`.

 ## Query generation